consensus-shipyard/ipc-libs/docs/quickstart-calibration.md

 >💡A video walkthrough of this guide is current being prepared.
 We still encourage you to try it for yourself!

->💡If you're only looking to connect to an existing subnet, please see XXX instead.
+>💡If you're only looking to connect to an existing subnet, please see the [README](deploying-hierarchy.md) instead.

 ## Step 0: Prepare your system